 Oxalates aren’t a factor for the amount Fido will consume.

 Spinach isn’t toxic for dogs despite what you may have heard.
 Just limit portions.
 The canine digestive system isn’t well equipped for leafy greens.
 A moderate amount of spinach can benefit anyone, including your dog.
-If your pet’s stomach doesn’t agree, at least you’ll know not to share spinach.
+If their stomach doesn’t agree, you’ll then know not to share spinach.

 For most owners a quality grain-free wet dog food that incorporates spinach is a better way to go.
 It’s a more consistent and practical way to feed this fantastic food.